headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/feature-model-overview.md

 ### Key Concepts

-* Features- The central entity of the Feature Model used to logically package and group metadata, configuration, bundles and extensions that represent a particular piece of system functionality.
+* Features - Central entity of the Feature Model used to logically group metadata, configuration, bundles and extensions to represent a system module or subsystem.
-* Feature Extension - An extension point allowing users to customize the Feature Model to support new capabilities.
+* Feature Extension - An extension point for adding new capabilities to the Feature Model.
-* Feature Archives - Packages one or more features and dependencies to simplify the distribution of a complete application.
+* Feature Archives - Packages one or more features and dependencies to simplify the distribution of an application.
 * Feature Reference Files - A text descriptor file with a list of features.
 * Feature Aggregation - GG: Need some help here